Lightjohn/Ssh-ultimate-guide/README.md

 Will open a SOCKS proxy on localhost.

-Now in Chrome/Firefox/what you want, add a proxy (I use FoxyProxy plugin on Firefox/Chrome) with these informations:
+Now in Chrome/Firefox/what you want, add a proxy (I use FoxyProxy plugin on Firefox/Chrome) with this information:

 ```
 Proxy adress: localhost:8888